 Sign Up Now!
 Visit the Courses page.

-Nutcracker Costume List: Click Here .
-All dancers will wear pink ballet shoes, ballet pink tights, hair in a ballet bun, and traditional stage make-up (Unless otherwise specified.)
-See Performance Handbook for more information on stage ma-ke-up.
+Recital Costume List: Click Here .
+See Performance Handbook for more information on stage make-up.

 Performance Handbook: Click Here